fhaer/llm-cmi/README.md

 - API keys for OpenAI and/or Replicate set with the "-a" option shown below
 - For local inference, llama.cpp is required and LLM files need to be present in a subdirectory "models"

-Usage, parameters and further details are as follows:
+Usage, parameters and further details:

 ```
 > python3 cmi.py --help